-Impress upon the prescribing physician that you wish to continue breastfeeding and that this is an important part of how you care for and mother your baby.
+Impress upon the prescribing physician that you wish to continue breastfeeding.
+Explain that this is an important part of how you care for and mother your baby.
 Abrupt weaning in itself can cause depression, so the effects of weaning on your feelings should not be taken lightly.
-Give your physician the clear message that you want safe alternatives.
+Give your physician a clear message that you want safe alternatives.
 If your depression is making it difficult for you to be an effective advocate for yourself and your baby, enlist the help of your husband or an articulate friend in talking with the doctor.